Biography of Terry George

 The social enterprise was funded entirely from Terry’s own funds.

 Terry has raised tens of thousands of pounds for Cancer Research and Breast Cancer Awareness through the charity bonfires he has hosted at his home Carr Hall Castle.
 Each year Terry provided the venue, drinks and entertainment for hundreds of friends, family and colleagues who all gave a donation to his nominated charity.
+He is also a patron of several charities:- Radio Aire's Cash For Kids, People In Action, Ciaran Bingham Foundation and the Charity Dreamgirls.

 Terry has published 2 hard back books of his photographic work:- Carnival in Rio, Samba, Samba Samba! which follows his annual visits to the Rio Carnival, Brazil over the last 9 years.